-State legislatures, local councils, and courts across the country have reacted in different manners to the rise of the sharing and gig economies in an effort to oversee or regulate disruptive technology.
-A critical rule to follow is that any new legal or regulatory requirements should be tailored to the new product, directly tied to an identified harm, limited to gaps in existing coverage, focused on bad actors, and narrowly tailored to avoid conflicts or discrepancies in the law and unintended consequences, and corresponding rules and regulations that apply to legacy providers should be adjusted accordingly to allow for technological neutrality.
-TechNet will promote policies that encourage the development of entrepreneurship, mobile commerce, and the next wave of innovation in the new economy.
+State legislatures, local jurisdictions, and courts across the country have reacted in different manners to the rise of new technologies, artificial intelligence, and the sharing and gig economies in an effort to oversee or regulate new and, in some cases, disruptive technologies.
+Any new legal or regulatory requirements should be tailored to the new product, directly tied to an identified harm, limited to gaps in existing coverage, focused on bad actors, and narrowly tailored to avoid conflicts or discrepancies in the law and unintended consequences.
+In addition, corresponding rules and regulations that apply to legacy providers should be adjusted accordingly to allow for technological neutrality.
+TechNet promotes policies that encourage the development of entrepreneurship, mobile commerce, and the next wave of innovation in the new economy.
 Establishing an innovation-friendly policy framework is the key to the competitiveness of the technology industry.
-TechNet supports the following:
+The state program supports the following principles:

 Access to Markets

-While legislatures, local councils, and courts must balance new innovations with consumer protection, TechNet opposes regulatory restrictions imposed to protect existing markets from competition, such as excessive insurance requirements, caps on the number of services a company can provide, and unreasonable barriers to market entry.
+While policymakers must balance new innovations with consumer protection, TechNet opposes regulatory restrictions imposed to protect existing markets from competition, such as excessive insurance requirements, prohibitive licensing requirements, caps on the number of services a company can provide, and unreasonable barriers to market entry.

-TechNet supports efforts to increase access to capital, including policy efforts to promote intrastate crowdsourcing and other cutting edge funding mechanisms.
+TechNet supports efforts to increase access to capital, including intrastate crowdsourcing and other cutting-edge funding mechanisms.

 Access to Talent

-The modern workforce requires a flexible employment environment that allows workers to find opportunities that best match their skills, interests, and availability.
-TechNet opposes efforts to eliminate or severely restrict this essential flexibility, including restrictions on the use of independent contractor and consultant classifications, inflexible overtime rules, and indiscriminate expansion of collective bargaining rules.
-TechNet supports efforts to develop new avenues and “safe-harbors” that empower companies to voluntarily provide benefits to workers where appropriate without impacting classification outcomes.
+The modern workforce requires a flexible employment environment that allows workers to find opportunities that match their skills, interests, and availability.
+TechNet opposes efforts to eliminate or restrict this flexibility, including restrictions on the use of independent contractor and consultant classifications, inflexible overtime rules, and indiscriminate expansion of collective bargaining rules.
+TechNet supports efforts to develop new avenues and “safe-harbors” that empower companies to voluntarily provide new protections and benefits to workers where appropriate without impacting classification outcomes.

 The composition of the U.S. workforce is changing as demographic shifts impact labor supply and demand, interstate commerce and international trade grow, and technology makes it easier for people to work independently and run their own businesses.
-Over time, in large part due to the growth of the gig and sharing economies, the independent workforce has grown to become a sizable share of the American labor pool, and is only anticipated to grow larger in the coming years.
+In addition, new technologies have provided low-barrier access to flexible, independent work, allowing individuals and families in need of supplemental income, including during periods of unemployment or underemployment, to access work on demand.
+Over time, in large part due to the availability of the gig and sharing economies, the independent workforce has grown to serve as an important source of earnings for millions of Americans.

-To address these challenges, state and federal policymakers are beginning to attempt to regulate how, or if, companies who use this new independent workforce to provide services also provide benefits.
-As policies are introduced to address the growth of the new economy, it is important to maintain the flexibility needed for both online and offline and commoditized and differentiated business models for finding work and the diverse independent workforce (“commoditized” meaning a platform or agency that sets the price of the service and assigns a provider of services to a buyer of those services, and “differentiated” meaning a platform or agency acting as a marketplace that enables sellers of services to connect to buyers of those services and prices are negotiated).
+To address these challenges, state and federal policymakers are beginning to attempt to regulate how, or if, companies that engage this new independent workforce to provide services also provide benefits.
+As policies are introduced to address the growth of the new economy, it is important to maintain the flexibility that workers who favor both online and offline independent work need and want.
+Technology companies’ ability to innovate and provide flexible work opportunities to millions of Americans should be preserved.
+Policymakers should also strive to improve access to portable benefits for independent workers and their families.

 Any portable benefits program should be guided by the following principles:

-- The program should recognize the promise of flexibility, diversity, and inclusion inherent in the new economy and the opportunities the new economy brings to traditionally underserved workers and consumers, and small and large businesses alike.
+· The program should recognize the promise of flexibility, diversity, and inclusion inherent in the new economy and the opportunities the new economy brings to traditionally underserved workers, consumers, and small and large businesses alike.

-- States should engage multiple stakeholders, or convene task forces/working groups, to gather feedback and assess how states would implement a portable benefits program, assuming a federal-level program is not established.
+· States should engage multiple stakeholders or convene task forces or working groups to gather feedback and assess how states would implement a portable benefits program, assuming a federal-level program is not established.